-2.4 Serial SP01 – Delivery of Routine Performance Reports
+[MEM]2.4 Serial SP01 – Delivery of Routine Performance Reports

 All expected data from Suppliers that constitutes the Routine Performance Monitoring Report (whether submitted by the Supplier or the Supplier’s Agent) must be received within +20 WD after the end of the reporting period.
 Serial SP01 will be automatically generated by PARMS after the reporting window is closed and will record what data remains missing (completeness checking).
 It is the responsibility of Suppliers to ensure that data is provided on time.